-- E2.1 You must notify The Open University Computing Helpdesk as soon as possible, by phoning +44 (0)1908 653972 or by emailing OU-computing-helpdesk@open.ac.uk if you think that the security of your account has been compromised. - E2.2 If you do not comply with Clause E2.1, you will be liable for any fraudulent transactions relating to your registration. - E2.3 If you do not comply with Clause E2.1, you may be held responsible for fraudulent activity if someone else accesses your account because they have been given or have obtained your sign-on credentials and you haven't informed us.
+E2.1 You must notify our Computing Helpdesk as soon as possible, by phoning +44 (0)1908 653972 or by emailing OU-computing-helpdesk@open.ac.uk if you think that the security of your account has been compromised.

+- E2.2 If you do not comply with Clause E2.1, you will be liable for any fraudulent transactions relating to your registration. - E2.3 If you do not comply with Clause E2.1, you may be held responsible for any fraudulent activity where someone else accesses your account, either because they have been given your sign-on credentials, or they have obtained your sign-on credentials by other means, and you haven't informed us.